hhkolberg/hhkolberg.github.io/pages/projects.md

 - DetectService.ps1
 - DetectSoftware.ps1

-The scripts can be found here.
-Länk https://github.com/hhkolberg/Powershell-Cyber-Sec-Adversary-Behavioral-Identification
+The scripts can be found [here.](https://github.com/hhkolberg/Powershell-Cyber-Sec-Adversary-Behavioral-Identification)